soumya997/soumya997.github.io/_posts/2022-03-20-gpu-utilization.md

 > - `Shuffle = False` [sometime making shuffle helps speed up]
 > - `pin_memory = True` [helps to increase GPU utilization]
 > - `num_workers = 2 * num of gpu` [mention that in the dataloader to increase GPU utilization]
+> - `num_workers` sets the number of CPU workers in the data loader only.
+This has nothing to do with GPU utilization - although faster batch preprocessing will lead to batches being loaded faster and thus more streamlined GPU usage.
+[Source](https://discuss.pytorch.org/t/errors-when-using-num-workers-0-in-dataloader/97564/2) Here, Worker means thread.

 ```
 > it's utilising GPU as some memory of GPU seems to be filled up Try increasing batch size, as much as you can fit in memory